-Table Base Information Population Approach Source Methodology Assumptions Name Reference ltem Actual / Estimate Source methodology Assumptions Table 3.1.1: Asset useful life 3.1.1.a Description (list each individual balance sheet item), Acquisition date, Useful life years, Reason for choosing this useful life Actual Table 3.3.1: Fixed assets at cost - pipeline assets Table 3.3.2: Shared assets at cost (less straight line depreciation) Description (list each individual balance sheet item) The 'Description' column was referenced from the 'Description' column as listed in: • Table 3.3.1: Fixed assets at cost - pipeline assets • Table 3.3.2: Shared assets at cost (less straight line depreciation) Assets under construction (AUC) are assets that are still in the process of being constructed and not yet installed ready for use, therefore they are excluded from Table 3.1.1.
+Table Name Base Base Information Population Approach Source Mathadalam Assumptions Reference Item Actual / Estimate Source Methodology Assumptions Table 3.1.1: Asset useful life 3.1.1.a Description (list each individual balance sheet item), Acquisition date, Useful life years, Reason for choosing this useful life Actual Table 3.3.1: Pipeline assets at cost Table 3.3.2: Shared assets at cost Description (list each individual balance sheet item) The 'Description' column was referenced from the 'Description' column as listed in: • Table 3.3.1: Pipeline assets at cost • Table 3.3.2: Shared assets at cost Assets under construction (AUC) are assets that are still in the process of being constructed and not yet installed ready for use, therefore they are excluded from Table 3.1.1.
 Acquisition date The assets in the FAMR sourced from SAP, have been aggregated into similar 'Description' items in Table 3.1.1.
 As there were numerous individual assets in the FAMR therefore the acquisition date is reported as 'various acquisition dates'.
-Useful life years A FAMR lists individual assets that contain the following information: • Asset description (text field) • Depreciation start date (date field) • Estimated useful life (years) • Original Cost (\$) • Acquisition (\$) (includes Transfers) N/A
+Useful life years A FAMR lists individual assets that contain the following information: • Asset description (text field) • Depreciation start date (date field) • Estimated useful life (years) • Original Cost (\$) • Acquisition (\$) (includes Transfers) • Disposals/retirements (\$) • Accumulated depreciation (\$) N/A

-ASSET USEFUL LIFE - 9
+9 - ASSET USEFUL LIFE

-Table Base Information Population Approach Source Methodology Assumptions Name Reference ltem Actual / Estimate oource methodology Assumptions Disposals/retirements (\$) Accumulated depreciation (\$) Depreciation for the year (\$) Depreciation retirements (\$) Closing book value (\$) The useful life for each category was calculated based on the calculated weighted average cost useful life formula below with the information sourced from FAMR.
-Weighted average cost useful life equals: $\sum \frac{(Opening Cost + Aquisitions + Retirements)}{Total'Description'Cost} Asset useful life}$ Note that the Total Description Costs is the sum of Opening cost + Additions- Retirements.
+Table Base Information Population Approach Source Mathadalam Accumptions Name Reference ltem Actual / Estimate Source Methodology Assumptions Depreciation for the year (\$) Depreciation retirements (\$) Closing book value (\$) The useful life for each category was calculated based on the calculated weighted average cost useful life formula below with the information sourced from FAMR.
+Weighted average cost useful life equals: \[ \sum{\text{(Opening Cost + Aquisitions + Retirements)}}{\text{Total 'Description' Cost}} \] Asset useful life Note that the Total Description Costs is the sum of Opening cost + Additions- Retirements.
 Reason for choosing this useful life The economic useful life of individual assets is defined in terms of the Australian Accounting Standards and the asset's expected use to DDP which may not fall within the Guideline's Appendix A - Pipeline asset lives.
 The estimation of the economic useful life of an asset is a matter of judgement based on the Jemena Group's experience with similar assets.
 Additionally, economic useful life shall be considered in relation to the life assigned to similar assets within the asset category.